robomics/StripePy/docs/visualize_stripes.rst

 Furthermore, the notebook depends on a few Python packages that can be installed with ``pip``.
 Please make sure that the following packages are installed in a virtual environment that is accessible from Jupyter.
-Refer to `IPython <https://ipython.readthedocs.io/en/stable/install/kernel_install.html>`_ documentation for instructions on how to add a virtual environment to Jupyter.
+Refer to `IPython <https://ipython.readthedocs.io/en/stable/install/kernel_install.html>`_'s documentation for instructions on how to add a virtual environment to Jupyter.

 .. code-block:: bash

   pip install 'clodius>=0.20,<1' 'hictkpy>=1,<2' 'higlass-python>=1.2,<2'

-Next, launch JupyterLab and open notebook :download:`visualize_stripes_with_highlass.ipynb <../utils/visualize_stripes_with_highlass.ipynb>`.
+Next, launch JupyterLab and open notebook `visualize_stripes_with_highlass.ipynb <https://github.com/paulsengroup/StripePy/blob/main/utils/visualize_stripes_with_highlass.ipynb>`_.

 .. code-block:: bash